Revision Date: 01 December 2014

 The employing department seeking to sponsor the foreign national must submit, Request to Initiate H-1B (Form 22-2) signed by the Chairman and the Dean.
 The foreign national employee may not initiate the request.
 The Request is then submitted to the International Coordinator for Employment, Office of Equal Opportunity Services, for review.
 The International Coordinator for Employment will notify the department if the request for sponsorship will be denied and will explain the denial.
 If the department disagrees with the denial, it may appeal the decision to the Director of Equal Opportunity Services, the Vice President for Human Resources and/or the Provost.
 If the request is approved, the International Coordinator for Employment will begin the H-1B petition process.

-The International Coordinator for Employment will also require the H-1B beneficiary (foreign national employee) to complete, H-1 Foreign Employee Questions (Form 22-3).
+The International Coordinator for Employment will also require the H-1B beneficiary (foreign national employee) to complete, H-1 Foreign Employee Questionnaire (Form 22-3).

 Preparation of the Petition by the International Coordinator for Employment, Office of Equal Opportunity Services

-Once the certified prevailing wage information is received from the TWC, the International Coordinator for Employment will complete a draft of the Labor Condition Application (LCA).
-If the certified Prevailing Wage is more than the wage offered by the department to the foreign national, the International Coordinator will notify the department of this and will discuss options.
+Once the necessary information is received, the International Coordinator for Employment will complete a draft of the Labor Condition Application (LCA).
+If the certified LCA’s listed wage is more than the wage offered by the department to the foreign national, the International Coordinator will notify the department of this and will discuss options.

 Postings by Employing Department and Department of Human Resources